Marik28/simple_notes/README.md

 ## PUT /\{note_id}

-This method is used to update data of an existing note by its id.
-If update was successful, returns
+This method is used to update data of an existing note

 Request example: